 Recurrent outbreaks tend to produce the same genital herpes symptoms as initial outbreaks — tingling skin on and around the genitals, followed by the development or herpes lesions.
 Just like in an initial outbreak, these lesions heal naturally over the course of days or weeks.

 Herpes outbreak frequency varies greatly person to person, but our guide to what to expect from your herpes outbreaks is a good place to start.

 Since there’s no cure for herpes, the physical effects of the virus can come back from time to time on their own, often with little warning.

-Generally, people with strong immune systems experience herpes outbreaks less frequently than people with weaker or compromised immune systems.
+Generally, people with strong immune systems experience herpes outbreaks less frequently.
 This makes it important to keep your lifestyle, diet and habits healthy to support immune function if you have herpes.

 While herpes can’t be cured, it can be controlled using medication.
 The most common herpes medication, valacyclovir, can reduce the effects of a herpes outbreak and help your body heal herpes lesions quickly and effectively.

 Valacyclovir is most effective when it’s used in the early stages of a herpes outbreak.
-For the best results and fastest healing, most doctors recommend taking valacyclovir as soon as you notice the warning signs of a herpes outbreak developing (such as itchy, irritated skin).
+For the best results and fastest healing, most healthcare providers recommend taking valacyclovir as soon as you notice the warning signs of a herpes outbreak developing (such as itchy, irritated skin).